-The Governance, Social Responsibility and Nominating Committee of the Board maintains an overview of the desired size of the Board, the need for recruitment and the expected skill set of new candidates.
-The Governance, Social Responsibility and Nominating Committee reviews and recommends to the Board candidates for nomination as Directors.
+The Governance, Social Responsibility and Nominating Committee (the "Governance Committee") of the Board maintains an overview of the desired size of the Board, the need for recruitment and the expected skillset of new candidates.
+The Governance Committee reviews and recommends to the Board candidates for nomination as Directors.
 The Board approves the final choice of candidates for nomination and election by the shareholders.